MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/user-data-folder.md

 *  For packaged Windows Store apps, the default user folder is the `ApplicationData\LocalFolder` subfolder in the package's  folder.

-*  For existing desktop apps, the default user data folder is the exe path of your application + `.WebView2`.
-Instead of using the default, we recommend that you specify a user data folder, and that you create it in the same folder where all other app data is stored.
+*  For existing desktop apps, the default user data folder is the <!-- better?: executable (`exe`) path --> `exe` path of your application + `.WebView2`.
+Instead of using the default location of the user data folder, we recommend that you explicitly specify the location of the user data folder, and that you create the user data folder in the same folder where all other app data is stored.

 <!-- ====================================================================== -->